-THE HISTORICAL SIGNIFICANCE OF THE BIBLE: (One semester) Grade Level: 11, 12
+THE HISTORICAL SIGNIFICANCE OF THE BIBLE:

 Synopsis: The Bible has been the most influential book in the West.
 It has inspired writers, lawmakers, artists, musicians, and filmmakers.
 In this course, students will learn not only what each book of the Bible contains but also the literature, law, art, music, and film it has inspired.
 This is a non-sectarian course.
 Jewish, Roman Catholic, and Protestant views will be respected and taught.